Lessons My Fictional Author Taught Me About Writing

 Indie Author Take-out:

-If you struggle to finish drafts, look beyond productivity hacks.
-Creative paralysis is often fear of exposure.
+Creative paralysis can be a fear of exposure.
 Write through it.

 The Sacrifice Myth